-A P87 is an HMRC form that you need to use to claim income tax relief on certain employment expenses.
-These expenses are the ones that you are required to pay for yourself by your employer but you use for work purposes.
+A P87 form is an HMRC form that you need to use to claim income tax relief on certain employment expenses.
+These expenses are the ones that you are required to pay for yourself for work purposes but your employer doesn’t give you the money back for.
+You can complete the form online on the HMRC website or choose to print and post the form instead.

-You can claim for a tax deductions for the following expenses:
+You can claim income tax relief on the following employment expenses:

 - Safety clothing